 Fun Fact

-Hamburg was founded by Charlemagne as Hammaburg in AD 808 shortly after defeating the Saxons and forcing their conversion to Christianity.
-The etymology of Hamburg is a bit uncertain.
-The first element ham derives from the Old High German word âhamma”, meaning âback of the knee” or âbend”, in reference to the cityâs position on a river bend promontory; or Middle High German hamme “enclosed area of pastureland.”
-Burg is German for “fort,” in reference to the moated castle built there in 825.
+Hamburg was founded by Charlemagne as Hammaburg in AD 808, shortly after defeating the Saxons and forcing their conversion to Christianity.
+The etymology of Hamburg is somewhat uncertain.
+The first element, ham, derives from the Old High German word hamma, meaning “back of the knee” or “bend,” possibly referencing the city’s position on a river bend promontory.
+Alternatively, it may come from the Middle High German hamme, meaning “enclosed area of pastureland.”
+The second element, burg, is German for “fort,” referring to the moated castle built there in 825.

 Directions